 All students will attend an informational meeting during spring semester and receive all scheduling and advisement information to register for next year's classes.
 Incoming freshman and parents are invited to meet with a counselor prior to the start of the school year.
 Counselors present information to students through periodic visits to classrooms throughout the school year.
 College presentations are available to all students during the year.

-Students can request to meet with their counselor through email or by scanning the QR code provided.
-Students can be referred to counselors by staff members, parents, or by a self-request for personal, academic or college/career counseling.
+Students can be referred to counselors by staff members, parents, or by self-request for personal, academic or college/career counseling.